Wilmington, North Carolina: Television

 Cable news station News 14 Carolina also maintains its coastal bureau in Wilmington.

 On September 8, 2008, at noon, WWAY, WECT, WSFX, WILM-LP and W51CW all turned off their analog signals, making Wilmington the first market in the nation to go digital-only as part of a test by the Federal Communications Commission (FCC) to iron out transition and reception concerns before the nationwide shutoff.
 Wilmington was chosen as the test market because the area's digital channel positions will remain unchanged after the transition.
 As the area's official conduit of emergency information, WUNJ did not participate in the early analog switchoff, and kept their analog signal on until the national digital switchover date of June 12, 2009.
 W47CK did not participate due to its low-power status; FCC rules currently exempt low-powered stations from the 2009 analog shutdown.
 WILM-LP and W51CW chose to participate, even though they are exempt as LPTV stations.

 Despite Tropical Storm Hanna making landfall southwest of Wilmington two days before (September 6), the switchover continued as scheduled.
 The ceremony was marked by governmental and television representatives flipping a large switch (marked with the slogan "First in Flight, First in Digital") from analog to digital.

-Sports

-The Wilmington Sharks are a Coastal Plain League (CPL) baseball team in Wilmington that was founded in 1997 and was among the charter organizations when the CPL was formed that same year.
-The roster is made up of top collegiate baseball players fine-tuning their skills using wood bats to prepare for professional baseball.
-Their stadium is located at Buck Hardee Field at Legion Stadium.

-The Wilmington Sea Dawgs are a Tobacco Road Basketball League (TRBL) team that began its inaugural season with the American Basketball Association (ABA) in November 2006 and have also played in the Premier Basketball League, and the Continental Basketball League.

-The Wilmington Hammerheads are a professional soccer team based in Wilmington.
-They were founded in 1996 and played in the United Soccer Leagues Second Division.
-Their stadium was the Legion Stadium.
-After the 2009 season, the USL discontinued their relationship with the franchise owner Chuck Sullivan.
-The Hammerheads franchise returned in 2011.

-The University of North Carolina Wilmington sponsors 19 intercollegiate sports and has held Division 1 membership in the NCAA since 1977.
-UNCW competes in the Colonial Athletic Association and has been a member since 1984.